From Neutrino Masses to the Full Size of the Universe: Summary

 Since the quasiparticles fulfill Lorentz covariant wave equations, they perceive the universe as a 3+1 dimensional spacetime continuum lacking a preferred rest system.
 Any type of mass/energy induces curvature on this continuum as determined by the Einstein equations.

 The tetron model stands for a material understanding of the hitherto abstract particle symmetries $SU(3)\times SU(2)_L \times U(1)$ of the Standard Model as well as of their breaking.
-In the tetron model the Higgs mechanism arises from the alignment of internal isospin vectors of neighboring tetrahedrons, and the Higgs field corresponds to a joint excitation of a neighboring tetron-antitetron pair.
-One may draw an analogy between particle physics and superconductivity.
-In this analogy the tetron model corresponds to the BCS theory of superconductivity, whereas the analog of the particle physics Standard Model in this comparison would be the Landau-Ginzberg approach.
+In particular, isospin is not an abstract idea, but corresponds to real rotations of the 3 extra dimensions.
+Furthermore, the Higgs mechanism arises from the alignment of internal isospin vectors of neighboring tetrahedrons, and the Higgs field corresponds to a joint excitation of a neighboring tetron-antitetron pair.

+Concerning the phase transition an analogy between particle physics and superconductivity may be drawn.
+In this analogy the tetron model corresponds to the BCS theory of superconductivity, whereas the analog of the particle physics Standard Model would be the Landau-Ginzberg approach.

+In physical cosmology, the tetron model gives a natural explanation of many phenomena, from the big bang to dark energy.
+It does so by reducing these effects to properties of the underlying elastic tetron substrate.

+Namely, in order to include gravity in the model, it is assumed that there is not only an interaction among the isospin vectors in internal space, but also a binding among tetrons in physical space, and that this binding is elastic.
+In other words, our universe is a 3-dimensional elastic medium expanding within some larger 6-dimensional space, and it can acquire curvature both in space and time, the magnitude of the curvature being dictated by Einstein's equations.
+This way a connection is drawn between the smallest and the largest scales of the universe, namely between the tetron binding structure at Planck length L and the size a of the universe as a whole.

+As shown in section 3, dark energy accelerated expansion is a consequence of the universe expanding towards an equilibrium at $a_s \gg a_0$ plus a variation of Newton's constant according to (\ref{tmzwei}).

+Concerning the big bang, within the tetron model there is no actual singularity from which the universe has started.
+Still there is\\ (i) a rapid expansion process similar to inflation after which\\ (ii) the ordinary FLRW evolution of the universe began at a finite size $a_c$.

+Just as in late time cosmology, there is a dark energy effect at big bang times, plus a variation of the Newton constant.
+While the early dark energy effect turns out to be small, the associated time variation of the Newton constant becomes the dominant effect to modify the standard big bang picture and to resolve the so called Hubble tension\cite{sch6}.
+This outcome is in accord with results from modified gravity theories about the Hubble tension from a varying Newton constant\cite{brag,bois}.